MAT 092. Foundations of Mathematics. 4 Credits.

 MAT 213.
 Calculus III.
 4 Credits.

 A continuation of MAT 212 with emphasis on parametric equations, polar coordinates, vector functions, analytic geometry in space, and multivariable calculus.
 Topics include: parametric equations, polar coordinates, vectors, dot products and cross products, motion in space, length of curves, planes and surfaces, partial derivatives, max/min problems, Lagrange multipliers, multiple integrals, vector calculus, Green's Theorem, Stokes' Theorem and the Divergence Theorem.
-A formal project report that incorporates the mathematics of the course will be required in this course as a capstone experience.
-Prerequisite: MAT 212.
+Prerequisite: MAT 212 with a grade of "C" or higher; Math prerequisite must be taken within last 10 years or permission of dean.
 Spring.

 MAT 220.
 Linear Algebra.
 4 Credits.